4d/docs/website/translated_docs/de/ViewPro/method-list.md

 #### Beschreibung

 The `VP SET CURRENT SHEET` command <!-- REF #_method_.VP SET CURRENT SHEET.Summary -->sets the current sheet in *vpAreaName*<!-- END REF --> .
 The current sheet is the selected sheet in the document.
+The current sheet is the selected sheet in the document.

 In *vpAreaName*, pass the name of the 4D View Pro area.